VictorAut/dupegrouper/README.md

 >
 > Where `attr` is the attribute you wish to deduplicate.

+> [!WARNING]
+> In the current implementation, any custom callable will also *always dedupe exact matches!*

 ## Creating a Comprehensive Strategy

 You can use the above techniques for a comprehensive strategy to deduplicate your data: